typedev/KernTool4/README.md

 ## How to work with margins?
 If you notice a red asterisk next to a glyph, it means that its margin is different from the first character in the group.
 To check this you can enable `Show Margins`.
 It often happens that margins do not match in composite signs, due to some component.
 When viewing margins, you can additionally turn on `Beam`, this is a beam similar to `Beam` from _Space Center_, it will show the real offset of margins.
+(You can control the height of the `Beam` using the buttons `UP` and `DOWN`, in more detail just below)

 ![](doc/pic12.png)
 ![](doc/pic13.png)